fred1895/fred1895/README.md

  <br>
  😄 - I'm communicative and not afraid to discover new things.
  <br>
- 👯 - I have experience working with other devs.
+ 👯 - I have experience working with other devs using pipelines in Azure and tests with sonarcloud.
  </br></br>

  ⚡ Fun fact: Before start to develop, I was an English Teacher 😄.